amitsinghgh19/liri-node-app/README.md

     Output1: The system will display information associated with the movie.
 The system will also log all the results in the log.txt file.
 See screen-shots below:
     ![Results](/screenshots/movie_this_results.PNG)

-    Output2: If movie search is variable is left empty then the system will display information associated with the movie = "Mr. Nobody"//Default movie, from liri.js getOMDB(movie) function;.
+    Output2: If movie search variable is left empty then the system will display information associated with the movie = "Mr. Nobody"//Default movie, from liri.js getOMDB(movie) function;.
 The system will also log all the results in the log.txt file.
     See screen-shot below:
     ![Results](/screenshots/movie_this_user_search_null_results.PNG)